Khalid ibn al-Walid Army

-The Khalid ibn al-Walid Army (جيش خالد بن الوليد Jaysh Khālid ibn al-Walīd) later known as Islamic State – Hawran Province, was an armed Salafi jihadist group active in southern Syria.
+The Khalid ibn al-Walid Army (جيش خالد بن الوليد Jaysh Khālid ibn al-Walīd) was an armed Salafi jihadist group active in southern Syria.
 It was formed by a merger of the Yarmouk Martyrs Brigade, the Islamic Muthanna Movement, and the Jaysh al-Jihad on 21 May 2016.
 The faction controlled a strip of territory southeast of the Golan Heights, and was in conflict with other forces of the Syrian rebels.
 The group was defeated and lost all of its territory to the Syrian Government on 31 July 2018, with many members surrendering.
 Many captured members of the Khalid ibn al-Walid Army were executed on the same day.

-Ideology
+In July 2018 the group became the Islamic State – Hawran Province (ولاية حَوْرَان).

+Name

 The Khalid ibn al-Walid Army was named after a 7th-century Muslim commander named Khalid ibn al-Walid who led jihad on several regions in and around Arabia and also spearheaded the Muslim conquest of the Levant following the decisive Battle of Yarmouk.
-The Khalid ibn al-Walid Army enforced the Islamic State’s form of Sharia.
-In the small pocket the group controlled, its fighters forced women to wear burqas and men to wear loose trousers and to grow long hair and beards.
-Since 2016, the group had executed more than 20 people, mostly in the town of Shajara, by beheading.
-The group had also locked smokers in cages and amputated people on allegations of theft.

 History

-The group was named after Khalid ibn al-Walid, who led the Muslim armies in the Battle of Yarmouk in 636 CE, which inflicted a heavy defeat on the Byzantine Army and led to the Muslim conquest of the Levant.
-The group was established as a branch of the Islamic State in southern Syria.

 The date on the document declaring the establishment of the group was 14 Sha'aban 1437, corresponding to Saturday 21 May 2016 and was signed by Abu Hashim al-Shami (also known as Abu Hashim al-Hamawi), the emir of the group.

 On 14 August 2016, the Khalid ibn al-Walid Army launched a major attack against the Army of Conquest-held town of Hawd al-Yarmouk; however, despite heavy fighting and losses on both sides, no progress was made.

-In November 2016, the Khalid ibn al-Walid Army exchanged fire with an Israel Defence Force unit stationed in the Golan Heights and then asked for apologies, according to former Israeli defense minister Moshe Ya'alon.
+In November 2016, the Khalid ibn al-Walid Army exchanged fire with an Israel Defence Force unit stationed in the Golan Heights and then allegedly asked for apologies, according to former Israeli defense minister Moshe Ya'alon.
 According to Aymenn Jawad Al-Tamimi, the reported apology "was deemed to be a misconception."

 The group launched another offensive against the rebels in February 2017.